On the critical group of hinge graphs: Hinge graphs with different base shapes

-In the following theorem we prove the orders of the minimal generating elements of the hinge graphs.
-Recall that for the hinge graphs with the same base shape, the number of factors in the direct sum of $K(G)$ and their size was determined entirely by the minimal generating set of divisors $\eta_{x,y,i}$.
+In the following theorem we prove the orders of the minimal generating elements of the critical groups of the hinge graphs.
+Recall that for the hinge graphs with the same base shape, the number of factors in the direct sum of $K(\mathcal{H}_{k,n})$ and their size was determined entirely by the minimal generating set of divisors $\eta_{x,y,i}$.
 Furthermore, all of these divisors were of order $k-1$.
-Here, we will show that such a set of divisors exists when the conditions for the theorem above hold.
+In what follows, we show that such a set of divisors exists when the conditions for the theorem above hold.

 In the case where all base shapes have identical numbers of vertices, we could take the minimal generating set to be $\eta_{x,y,i}$, where each $i$ denotes a divisor on adjacent pairs of base shapes.
-A consequence of taking divisors on pairs of cycles is that we require two generating divisors to construct two factors in the structure of $K(G)$, and therefore we must look at adjacent subsets of size three of $\{k_i-1\}$ for $i=1,\dots,n$.
+A consequence of taking divisors on pairs of cycles is that we require two generating divisors to construct two factors in the structure of $K(\mathcal{H}_{k,n})$, and therefore we must look at adjacent subsets of size three of $\{k_i-1\}$ for $i=1,\dots,n$.
 This result is not generalizable, since the order in which each shape appears directly affects the calculated order of elements in the minimal generating set.
-For instance, by taking adjacent subsets of size three of the hinge graph $\mathcal{H}_{\{4,4,6,6,12,12\}}$ we obtain a different set of orders of generating elements than that of $\mathcal{H}_{\{4,4,12,12,6,6\}}$, despite the graphs being identical.
-To determine the correct orders, we must take the largest possible subsets of size three, and there must be $n-2$ of them as with the identical base shape case, such as not to over count.
+For instance, by taking adjacent subsets of size three of the hinge graph $\mathcal{H}_{\{4,4,6,6,12,12\}}$ we obtain a different set of orders of generating elements than that of $\mathcal{H}_{\{4,4,12,12,6,6\}}$, despite the graphs being isomorphic.
+The following theorem generalizes the principle of treating collections of size three in cases where the adjacent construction is no longer possible.

-\begin{theorem} The $n-2$ largest greatest common divisors of any three elements of $\{k_1-1,\dots,k_n-1\}$ are the orders of the elements in the minimal generating set of the hinge graph. \end{theorem}
+\begin{theorem} A linearly independent set of divisors for the critical group can be constructed as one of the following: \begin{enumerate} \itemsep{.5em} \item[(i)] For any collection $s$ of identical base shapes, each with $k_i$ edges, such that $|s| \geq 3$, there exist $|s|-2$ linearly independent divisors of order $k_i-1$ in the critical group.

+\item[(ii)] For any pair of base shapes where each base shape has $t_i$ edges, with the property that the greatest common divisor of $t_i-1$ with all other $(k_j-1) \neq (t_i-1)$ is not $1$, there exists a divisor of order $c:=\gcd(k_j-1, t_i-1))$.
+(Note that if there are three or more identical base shapes, each with $t_i$ edges, only one pair with order $t_i-1$ is counted.)